Women in Nazi Germany: Beginning of the Nazi regime

+In 1934, speaking at a conference of the National Socialist Women's Organization in Nuremberg, Hitler dencounced the "women's liberation movement" and blamed Jews for it.
+He went on to say "In the truly good times of German life the German woman never had to liberate herself" and that Germany needed women "...who look at the duties with which nature burdens all of us."

 In 1935, during a speech to the National-Socialist Women's Congress, Hitler declared, with regard to women's rights:

 in reality, the granting of so-called equal rights to women, as demanded by Marxism, does not confer equal rights at all, but constitutes the deprivation of rights, since they draw women into a zone where they can only be inferior.
 It places women in situations where they cannot strengthen their position with regard to men and with society – but it only weakens them.

 The fact that Hitler was unmarried and that he represented a masculine ideal for many Germans led to his erotisation in the public imagination.
 In April 1923, an article appeared in the Münchener Post stating "women adore Hitler "; he was described as adapting his speeches to "the tastes of women who, since the beginning, count among his most fervent admirers".
 Women were also sometimes instrumental in bringing their husbands into the Nazi political fold, thus contributing to the recruitment of new NSDAP members.

 Heinrich Himmler declared as much to the SS-Gruppenführer, on February 18, 1937: